Drumin Castle

 The area around Glenlivet is steeped in history and Drumin Castle is a fine example of just that.

-The four storey medieval tower house stands on a hill above the point where the Rivers Livet and Avon meet.
-It's elevated position near the rivers made it the perfect defensible spot.
-It was built by the son of King Robert II, Alexander Stewart the Earl of Buchan, also known as the 'Wolf of Badenoch'.
+The four-storey medieval tower house stands on a hill above the point where the River Livet and the River Avon meet.
+Its elevated position near the River Livet and the River Avon made it the perfect defensible spot.
+It was built by Alexander Stewart, the Earl of Buchan, also known as the 'Wolf of Badenoch'.

-The lands of Strathavon were granted to Alexander Stuart by his father in the early 1370s.
-Known as the 'Wolf of Badenoch' for burning down various places around Forres and Elgin, including the beautiful Elgin Cathedral during a fall out with the Bishop of Moray.
+The lands of Strathavon were granted to Alexander Stewart by his father in the early 1370s.
+Alexander Stewart was known as the 'Wolf of Badenoch' for burning down various places around Forres and Elgin, including Elgin Cathedral, during a fallout with the Bishop of Moray.

 He built Drumin Castle along with many other strongholds such as Loch an Eilein Castle, and although he used the castle it was never a permanent residence for the Wolf.

-Later the lands of Strathavon would split and while Drumin Castle remained part of Strathavon, the nearby Blairfindy Castle would pass the the Earl of Huntly.
+Later the lands of Strathavon would be split, and while Drumin Castle remained part of Strathavon, the nearby Blairfindy Castle would pass the the Earl of Huntly.

 Drumin Castle measures 11.3m by 16.2m with walls that are over 2m thick.
 The most prominent remainder of the castle is the large ground floor vaulted cellar which would have been used for storage.